solana-labs/solana-program-library/libraries/program-error/README.md

 in an enum - implement the required traits and will print to the program's logs when they're invoked.

-This procedureal macro will give you all of the required implementations out of the box:
+This procedural macro will give you all of the required implementations out of the box:

 - `Clone`
 - `Debug`